 However, many things could slow down the truck.
 One of them is a narrow road.
 Every truck driver knows the dangers of traversing over a narrow road.
 Listed below are some of the dangers that you should try and avoid, and a few reasons why narrow lanes are a recipe for a disaster.

 Not Enough Space

-When traveling over a narrow road, as a truck driver you have to think about safety.
+When travelling over a narrow road, as a truck driver you have to think about safety.
 A narrow road usually means that one vehicle may be able to pass at a time, or that there is barely enough space for two vehicles to pass next to each other.
 However, a truck is a completely different type of vehicle.
 Due to its size and length, it will most likely take more than half of the road, preventing other vehicles from being able to pass in the other lane.

 Many accidents have occurred on narrow roads.
 When there is a truck involved, the chances are that the other vehicle will have nowhere to move, and as a result, it may get hit by the truck.
 Another common scenario is related to speeding: if a truck is going too fast, or faster than usual, it may be unable to stop before hitting another vehicle.
 Now in the attempt to avoid an accident, either the truck driver or the driver of the other vehicle may decide to go offroad, and could potentially hit a tree or another obstacle.
 And in most cases, the truck will remain on the road.